Chhetri proud of Indian team's ranking, but not contented

-Pleased and proud at the Indian football team's best-ever current FIFA ranking of 101 in more than two decades, its talismanic striker and skipper Sunil Chhetri on Monday cautioned his teammates not to remain contented.
+Pleased and proud at the Indian football team's best-ever current FIFA ranking of 101 in more than two decades, its talismanic striker and skipper Sunil Chhetri today cautioned his teammates not to remain contented.

 "I am happy.
-In the 11 years I have been playing for the nation, we have never reached this (101st) ranking.
+In the eleven years I have been playing for the nation, we have never reached this (101st) ranking.
 I am proud of the team.
-But what I meant (after that) was we should not get carried away," Chhetri said.
+But what I meant (after that) was we should not get carried away," Chhetri said here.

 He spoke on the sidelines of the unveiling of the UEFA Champions League Trophy, as part of Heineken's trophy tour campaign, by former Spanish football star Luis Garcia.

 "We shouldn't think that in two months we have done everything, crossed 40 teams and done better than them.
 We have jumped the rankings, because of the way rankings work," the Indian captain said.